Address Imports: A Step-By-Step Guide

 You'll be able to monitor your import's progress from Pending, to Processing, to Completion by watching the Status Column on your Imports page.

-Once your import is complete your data will be readily accessible in your contact records.
+Once your import is complete your data will be readily accessible in your address index.